 Server-to-server authentication is required to use Conversation Orchestrator APIs, including the Conversation Context Service and the Next Actions API.The authentication mechanism differs between version 1 (v1) and version 2 (v2).

-To understand the differences between v1 and v2, see here.
+There are some differences between v1 and v2.
 To know which version you are on (v1 or v2), please visit the API Authorization page within the Conversation Orchestrator application and consult the following information in this topic.

 API Authorization for v1